nicolemne/python-hangman-game/README.md

 [Gibbo101](https://github.com/gibbo101/hangman) - To get the hangman imagery that changes with each life left

-###  Acknowledgments
+###  Acknowledgements

 I would like to thank and acknowledge the following people, who have shown invaluable support throughout my second project:

 - Dan Ford, boyfriend and biggest supporter.
 - Mitko Bachvarov, my mentor at Code Institute, for the great help and support with my project.
-- Joseph Doble, for providing easy-to-understand explanations and help with my questions.
+- Joseph Doble, for providing easy-to-understand explanations and helping with my questions.
 - Kera Cudmore, for this README template.